 When an award has been accepted and signed, as needed, the Sponsored Projects Accounting Manager (SPA-M) will review the terms and conditions of the award and advise the PI/PD of the establishment of the project budget account by email.
-Until then, no cost to the project can be incurred or paid.
-In setting up an award budget, the SPA-M will review the award documents and include any special conditions in the administrative notes sent to the faculty or staff member.
+Until then, no cost to the project can be incurred or paid, unless a Pre-award account has been approved by the AVPAA:B&R. In setting up an award budget, the SPA-M will review the award documents and include any special conditions in the administrative notes sent to the faculty or staff member.
 These serve as guidelines to the PI/PD in operating and in spending funds.
 The administrative notes from the SPA-M will also include a listing of dates on which financial and technical reports are due.
 After receipt of this budget notification, the faculty or staff member in charge of the project can begin the process of staffing needs by contacting the Office of Human Resources.
 All employment must be done according to established University job descriptions, salary scales and policies.

 At times, an award is made by letter, but the written agreement lags.
-Under those circumstances, the Senior Director may authorize a Pre-award account if allowed by the sponsor.
+Under those circumstances, the AVPPA: B&R may authorize a Pre-award account if allowed by the sponsor.
 Each situation is considered individually.